rvbug/NLP/transformers/README.md

 The same concept can be applied to machines.

 Attention was first used  `Encoder-Decoder` Architecture where the final output of RNN/LSTM creates a **Context Vector**.
-If setences were longer, these vectors could not capture semantic meaning.
+If sentences were longer, these vectors could not capture semantic meaning.
 RNNs also had it's share of problems dealing with large sentences while LSTMs were slow inputs are processed sequentially. <br>

 So, capture relative importance of the one word with others in a context vectors  -  known as **`Attention`**